marcelopm/TiMap/readme.md

  - Add [Chart.js] locally
  - Make it responsive and mobile friendly
  - Add credits
- - Refactore js modules using Vue for JS componets
+ - Refactor js modules using Vue for JS components
  - Image analysers:
     - Add new providers
     - Add new strategies for determining system's default